Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 # Prepare the workflows

-To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the business-document-related cash payments of this sales channel to your existing Import channels order in OMS workflow.
+To make payment data from the POS available to other modules such as the *Accounting* or the *Order Management* module, you need to add the business-document-related cash payments of this sales channel to your existing *Import channels order in OMS workflow*.
 In addition, non-sales-related postings, such as cash in and cash out, must be processed by an additional workflow so that they can be posted in the *Accounting* module to a transit account.

 ![POS with other modules](../../Assets/Screenshots/POS/POSBusinessProcess.png "[POS with other modules]")